What is inbound email routing and how to set it up (with examples)

 How inbound email processing works

-The end result could be as simple as forwarding the email to a specified email address or integrating the message into your app.
+The end result could be as simple as forwarding the inbound message to a specified email address or integrating the message into your app.
 Or, more complex inbound routes might trigger an event via a webhook or allow users to protect their personal details and communicate anonymously with anonymized email relaying.

 Inbound email routing use cases and examples